 The Westminster style of government no longer works for Scotland – but before we leave to join the Commonwealth of Independent Nations, let’s have a well thought out alternative in place.

-So, do you have a matter of principle which you believe should be part of the Constitution for Scotland?
-Would you like to see the views of others – each displaying its current vote and ranking ?
-Then this can be your interactive platform.
+Do you have a matter of principle which you believe should be part of the Constitution for Scotland?
+Would you like to see the ideas and opinions of fellow citizens – each displaying its current vote and popular ranking?
+Then:

 And when it’s done – unedited by media moguls or party politics, Scotland will have a Constitution which truly represents a modern popular democracy.